MASILab/connectoflow_spider/README.md

-Tractogram from Tractoflow should have at least 1M-2M streamlines Connectoflow is optimized for probabilistic tractography Connectoflow is robust to lesions/tumors IF the tractography was adapted for the situation AND Slant parcellations is valid
+Tractogram from Tractoflow should have at least 1M-2M streamlines Connectoflow is optimized for probabilistic tractography Connectoflow is robust to lesions/tumors IF the tractography was adapted for the situation AND Slant parcellations is valid This pipeline does not perform any statistical analysis, this should be planned separately beforehand